amione/genre-ify/README.md

 ### Usage

-	From your command line:
+From your command line run:

 		ruby genre-ify.rb

-1. Go Spotify's Interactive API Console and generate an oauth token that has all the permission scopes: https://developer.spotify.com/web-api/console/post-playlist-tracks/  Copy this token, and enter it when prompted by the script.
+1. Go to Spotify's Interactive API Console and generate an oauth token that has all the permission scopes: https://developer.spotify.com/web-api/console/post-playlist-tracks/  Copy this token, and enter it when prompted by the script.

 2. Enter your spotify username